sowcow/blog/content/posts/the-shining.md

 # Theory

+I don't spoil the movie interpretation, because I myself have most fun in discovering it, and there is always something new.

-My favorite theory is that Jack hallucinated the closed door scene, because he ate a load of poppies that Halloran stashed in that room, because he was running smuggling operation.
+But my favorite own funny theory is that Jack hallucinated the closed door scene, because he ate a load of poppies that Halloran stashed in that room, because he was running smuggling operation.
 Rangers were also involved in it.